WUMUXIAN/blog-wumuxian/source/_posts/Deploy-Chronos-Using-Marathon.md

 ---
 title: Deploy Chronos using Marathon to achieve HA
 date: 2016-04-28 22:10:18
+tags:
+  - Chronos
+  - Marathon
+  - Mesos
+  - Docker
-tags: Chronos, Marathon, Mesos, Docker, Multi-Host Container Networking
+  - Multi-Host Container Networking
-category: DevOps, Infrastructure
+category:
+  - DevOps
 ---

 Chronos is a a mesos framework, which considered a distributed version of cron.
 It's a fault tolerant job scheduler that supports chained jobs (job dependent on another job/jobs), it supports ISO8601 based schedules.